 Existing housing projections are included in the OCP as Appendix I. Housing projections will be updated concurrently with population and employment projections.
-Saltair relies on limited surface water resources that can sustain only limited population growth.
-Throughout the community, the single-family dwelling will continue to be the predominant housing form, and the agrarian heritage of the community will be preserved.

 1.7 Local Planning Process

 The OCP includes the local planning process for the harmonization of all LAPs.
 All nine LAPs are being harmonized through the creation of the OCP, which includes each LAP in Schedule B.